 The Commission on the Status of Women (CSW) is the world's main policy-making body dedicated exclusively to gender equality and the advancement of women.
 It is part of the United Nations, and works to promote women's political, economic, civil, social and educational rights.
 The CSW also works for equality, development and peace, monitors whether measures are being implemented, and makes sure that gender issues are taken into account across the UN.
 It can also highlight urgent problems, such as the situation of women and girls affected by conflict.

 We also organize side events at the CSW, often with partner organizations.
 These events focus on issues that concern MPs attending the main parliamentary event and the Commission itself.
-Some of our recent side events have focused on parliament’s role in advancing the women, peace and security agenda in the Arab region, combatting cyber violence against women, and the challenging world of women in politics.
+Some of our side events have focused on parliament’s role in fighting sexism and violence against women MPs; increasing gender and youth quotas in parliament, advancing the women, peace and security agenda in the Arab region, combatting cyber violence against women, and the challenging world of women in politics.